 It can be helpful to relieve symptoms of PMS

+Pineapple is a great food to eat on your period.
 For ladies suffering with wildly fluctuating hormones, pineapple could help!
 This delicious fruit contains manganese and calcium, which together can reduce irritability, headaches and mood swings caused by changes in hormones before that time of month.
 It has been suggested that bromelain can also help muscles relax, which may provide relief from cramps too.